 iGrafx Announces Appointment of Andrew McFarland to Chief Executive Officer

-TUALATIN, OREGON, UNITED STATES, May 1, 2021 /EINPresswire.com/ -- iGrafx, a world leader in digital business transformation, announced the appointment of Andrew McFarland to Chief Executive Officer, effective immediately.
+/EIN News/ -- PORTLAND, Ore., May 03, 2021 (GLOBE NEWSWIRE) -- iGrafx, a world leader in digital business transformation, announced the appointment of Andrew McFarland to Chief Executive Officer, effective immediately.

 Andrew joined iGrafx in October 2020 as Chief Customer Officer, bringing more than 25 years’ experience in executive leadership.
 “Andy is a proven leader who develops employees, drives vision, consistently exceeds goals” stated Joel Trammel, chairman of iGrafx and managing partner of Lone Rock Technology Group.